 - Gardener shall observe the speed limit of 5 mph on all Garden roads.

-- All gardeners are encouraged to participate in a Fall Garden Clean Up day, where the plots are cleaned out for spring plowing. (usually held in October).
-During this time, seasonal gardeners will remove any remaining stakes, cages, hoses, tools, etc. If a gardener cannot attend, they are to make arrangements with the garden manager to inspect their plot to ensure the aforementioned items have been properly removed before Clean Up Day.
+- All gardeners are to remove any remaining stakes, cages, hoses, tools, etc. Items must be properly removed on or by Fall Clean Up Day (October) which is when the plots are cleaned up for the following spring plowing.
+If a gardener cannot participate in fall clean up, they are to make arrangements with the garden manager to inspect their plot to ensure the aforementioned items have been properly removed before Clean Up Day.

 - Any ground cover or weed barrier used must be approved by the garden manager first.